Search by product name or hair type/concerns

 If you’re in a calorie deficit for weight loss or just follow a healthy diet and are still seeing hair loss or diminished hair health, it’s also a good idea to check with your primary health care provider.
 They can pinpoint any concerns in your lifestyle that may be contributing to hair loss or general hair-care issues.

-If you’ve shed some hair from dieting or exercise, be gentle with yourself and explore the many ways to encourage hair regrowth.
-There are different ways to regrow hair after a diet caused hair loss from hair-care and scalp-care products to hair growth supplements that focus on health from within.
-So after you’ve taken a close look at your diet and exercise routine and fixed it up so it promotes hair health consider adding some hair growth vitamins to your diet.
+If you’ve shed some hair from dieting or exercise, be gentle with yourself and explore the many ways to boost your hair's health, from hair- and scalp-care products to supplements that focus on health from within.
+So after you’ve taken a close look at your diet and exercise routine and fixed it up so it promotes hair health consider adding some hair-friendly vitamins to your diet.
 You can also start using a scalp serum to strengthen your hair follicles.
-The caffeine and ginger in this serum stimulate the scalp and support healthier growth.
+The caffeine and ginger in this serum stimulate the scalp, supporting healthier hair.

 It’s also not a bad idea to lay off heat styling after a diet caused hair loss.
 Heat can cause breakage, especially with aging hair, so instead opt for some no-heat styling tricks to get beautiful hairstyles without any added temperature.
 These styles will give your hair a rest and allow it to start growing back without the heat hurting it.